So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Not because I expect disasters but because they always happen anyway.

-Last month Tom couldn't make it to event he was supposed to lead.
+Last month Tom couldn't make it to an event he was supposed to lead.
 Instead of freaking out I already had Jessica ready to step in.
 Kids didn't even notice anything was different.

 Start Setup Way Earlier Than You Think